Kit Mueller: High school

 As a senior, he was his team's only returning varsity letterman, and was ranked by the Chicago Sun-Times among the preseason top 50 Metro Chicago basketball players.
 Off The Glass, a national basketball magazine, ranked him among the 19 best basketball players in the state of Illinois, along with Walter Bond, Marcus Liberty, Brian Banks and Rodell Davis.
 At the beginning of December of his senior season, the team was ranked 23rd in the Chicago Sun-Times Metro Chicago top 25, and there was talk of the team improving on the 23–6 record of the prior year.
 He led the West Suburban Conference in scoring and rebounding most of the season and was an All-Conference selection.
 Mueller posted his career-high 45 points on March 3, 1987 in an 83–47 victory against Montini High School.
 By the end of his senior season, he was one of the 20 All-Chicago Area selections by the Chicago Sun-Times, in a class that included Eric Anderson, Bond, Liberty and Sam Mack, after averaging 23 points and 14 rebounds.
-However, unlike Anderson, Liberty and Bond, he was not one of the 9 area All-State nominees.
+However, unlike Anderson, Liberty and Bond, he was not one of the nine area All-State nominees.

-Mueller, who scored 1290 out of 1600 on his SAT and a 31 on his ACT, was a highly recruited high school basketball player.
+Mueller, who scored 1290 out of 1600 on his SAT and a 31 on his ACT, was a highly recruited high-school basketball player.
 However, by early March 1987, he had not signed a National Letter of Intent as a commitment to any school.
 At that time, he was keeping a pair of piranhas at home in an aquarium and accidentally injured his left foot by breaking the aquarium's glass.
 The resulting injury caused severe damage to his leg including a severed achilles tendon; he had surgery to repair the damage in late March.
 Division I schools like Northwestern University withdrew their scholarship offers; however, Princeton maintained an interest, with supporters like John Rogers behind him.
 As most of his scholarship offers were withdrawn, he began to focus on schools that could provide him an academic opportunity in the event that his basketball career was over.
-He eventually matriculated to Princeton unsure of whether he would ever play competitive basketball again.
+He eventually matriculated at Princeton, unsure of whether he would ever play competitive basketball again.